 - 1. Implement the remediation process and place the student on academic probation. - a.
 This option is only for students who have not demonstrated previous academic difficulties, have not remediated classes prior, and have not been recommended to the Student Progress Committee (SPC) in the past. - b.
 The Department Chair, the Assistant Dean of Student Affairs, or designee will inform the student of the remediation and probation in writing.
 The student will acknowledge the remediation by signing and returning the document to the Department Chair, the Assistant Dean of Student Affairs, or designee. - c.
-A student who needs to remediate two or more courses throughout the 24-month curriculum may be recommended for dismissal (See Dismissal Section). - Submit the PA Faculty recommendation in writing to the SPC, who in turn provides a recommendation to the Dean of the College of Health Sciences or their designee in matters of dismissal or suspension.
+A student who needs to remediate two or more courses throughout the 24-month curriculum may be recommended for dismissal (See Dismissal Section). - 2.
+Submit the PA Faculty recommendation for remediation in writing to the SPC, who in turn provides a confirmation upholding the PA Faculty Recommendation to the Department Chair.
+If faculty recommendation is for dismissal or suspension, the recommendation will be sent in writing to the SPC, who in turn provides a confirmation recommendation to the Dean of the College of Health Sciences or their designee.
 All other decisions regarding the faculty recommendation go to the Department Chair. - a.
 In reviewing the student's academic deficiencies, the following guidelines shall be used: